Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Identification of vulnerable components and surrogate-based methods

-\item \textbf{Training phase}.
-The heat and transportation networks generate samples independently and train surrogate models for themselves.
-The input to the surrogate model is the boundary variables of the network, and the output is the objective function of the network.
-When generating samples, the boundary variables should cover a broad range to enable the surrogate model to learn different patterns, such as good and bad scenarios.
+In the training stage, the heat and transportation systems independently generate samples and train their own surrogate models.
+The input to each model is its respective set of boundary variables ($\widetilde{\mathbf{x}}_{2}^{\text{HN}}$ and $\widetilde{\mathbf{x}}_{2}^{\text{TN}}$), while the output is the system's objective value.
+The input ranges can be selected based on historical data or physical limits.
+For example, the heat source output $H_{i,t}^{(g)}$ can be sampled between its minimum and maximum output while ensuring generalization.

-\item \textbf{Embedding phase}.
-The power network receives the trained surrogate models and attempts to independently assess the vulnerability of power lines using the direct method.
-In the original model, all internal variables and constraints of the heat and transportation networks are replaced by the surrogates, leaving only the boundary variables interacting with the outside world.
-The surrogate model provides the objective function corresponding to specific boundary variables of the sub-network.
-Therefore, when solving the surrogate model, the power network can perceive the interactions between itself and other networks.